alramalho/aws-utils/README.md

-# DyanamoDB Utils 👨‍💻
+# AWS Utils 👨‍💻
-This project provides several utilities for working with DynamoDB.
+This project provides several utilities for working with AWS.
 Each utility is a standalone Python file that uses argparse for command-line argument parsing.

 - Import CSV into dynamoDB
 - Wip out Dynamodb table